Parmigianino: Bologna and return to Parma

-Among those closely influenced by Parmigianino were his cousin Girolamo Mazzuoli and Girolamo's son Alessandro Mazzuoli; Pomponeo Amidano; Giacomo Bertoia; and Francesco Borgani.
+Among those closely influenced by Parmigianino were his cousin Girolamo Bedoli and Girolamo's son Alessandro Mazzola; Pomponeo Amidano; Giacomo Bertoia; and Francesco Borgani.

 Printmaker

 Parmigianino was a pioneer of Italian etching, a technique that was pioneered in Italy by Marcantonio Raimondi, but which appealed to draughtsmen.
 Though the techniques of printing the copper plates required special skills, the ease with which acid, as a substitute for ink, could reproduce the spontaneity of an artist's hand attracted Parmigianino, a "master of elegant figure drawing".
-Parmigianino also designed chiaroscuro woodcuts, which were cut by other artists.
-While his print output was small he had a considerable influence on Italian printmaking.
+He also designed chiaroscuro woodcuts, which were cut by other artists.
+While his print output was small, he had a considerable influence on Italian printmaking.
 Some of his prints were executed in collaboration with Giovanni Jacopo Caraglio.

+He made his etchings and chiaroscuro prints between 1527 and 1530, while he was in Bologna.
+For the seven chiaroscuro prints after his designs, he collaborated with the blockcutters Ugo da Carpi and Antonio da Trento.
+The number of etchings attributed directly to Parmigianino has fluctuated over time, ranging from as few as six to, most recently, eighteen (Jenkins 2026).
+In early states, he etched with his characteristic draftsman’s line, adding hatching, whereas in later states he often combined all three techniques of engraving, drypoint and etching.
+Parmigianino employed needles and burins of varying thickness, burnishers and double biting to vary the width and depth of his strokes, as can be seen in Astrology (ca. 1527-1530).